k2view-academy/K2View-Academy/articles/39_fabric_catalog/20_catalog_APIs.md

 <span style="border-radius: 12em; background-color: #46B583; padding: 0 10px; color:white">POST</span>   `/api/catalog/{toVersion}/revert-catalog-version`

 The API reverts from the last Catalog version to a specified version.
-The revert can be performed either to the whole Catalog or to a selected data platform.
+The revert can be performed either to the entire Catalog or to a selected data platform.
 The selected data platform is sent in the request body.

-This API is available starting from Fabric 8.4.
+Available starting from Fabric 8.4.

 <table>
 <thead>